So you’re feeling angry today… that’s okay. Read on how we can help with you that.

 - Run on the spot as fast as you can for 20 seconds to release the build up of angry energy

 - Blow on an imaginary cup of too hot, hot chocolate and as your breathing slows imagine breathing in the yummy chocolate smell.

-- Rip up a piece of paper throw it on the ground them stomp on it!
+- Rip up a piece of paper, throw it on the ground and then stomp on it!
 It’s really satisfying (make sure it’s scrap paper!)